BBQ Tips & Tricks

 Thankfully there are better campsite barbecuing options available these days which means camp food doesn’t have to be bland and boring (or become weapons).

 “Campers like compact and mobile barbecue solutions,” Jason from Highland Fires & BBQs, says.

 “A barbecue with a lid that you can still fit in your car is great.
 The advantages of being able to cook with the lid down when you’re camping is you retain the moisture in the meat – no dry steaks on a steel plate! – and you’ll trap that smoky flavour we were talking about earlier.”

 A camping barbecue with a lid also makes it more efficient in terms of the fuel usage.
 Handy for when you’re camping, and replacement gas bottles aren’t so easy to get!
 Oh, and you can bake a cake or cook a pizza on it too – sooooo jor-met!

-Best BBQ for camping // Weber Q Premium Gas Barbecue
+Best BBQ for camping // Baby Q or Weber Q Premium Gas Barbecue

 Highland Fires & BBQs is the only Weber Specialist Dealer in the Highlands and also stock a wide range of fireplaces including Jetmaster and European brands.
 A family and locally owned business, the focus is on awesome customer service, product knowledge and working with clients to get a fantastic, high quality finish and result.